7th Africa Movie Academy Awards

 The 7th Africa Movie Academy Awards ceremony was held on 27 March 2011 at the Gloryland Cultural Center in Yenagoa, Bayelsa State, Nigeria, to honor the best African films of 2010.
 The nomination ceremony was held at the Ole Sereni Hotel in Nairobi, Kenya on 25 February 2011.
-For the films released in 2010, African Movie Academy Awards were presented in 26 categories.
+For the films released in 2010, Africa Movie Academy Awards were presented in 26 categories.

 Winners

 The winners of the 26 Award Categories are listed first and highlighted in bold letters.

 Films with multiple nominations

 The following films received multiple nominations.